Charges filed against rabbi in Germany over circumcision

 "We cannot put Germany's reputation as a land of religious tolerance at risk," Germany's Foreign Minister Guido Westerwelle said on Wednesday while travelling in Lichtenstein.
 "Jewish and Muslim traditions must not be restricted by legal uncertainties."

-If passed, a new law would overrule the decision of the Cologne court and legalise religious circumcision.
+If passed, a new law would overrule the decision of the Cologne court and legalize religious circumcision.

-Lawmakers met the chief rabbi for Israel's Ashkenazi Jews, Yona Metzger, this week to discuss the furore.
+Lawmakers met the chief rabbi for Israel's Ashkenazi Jews, Yona Metzger, this week to discuss the furor.

 Goldberg, who hails from Israel but has lived in Germany for the past 20 years, told Reuters he had not performed the ritual in Germany since the Cologne court reached its decision in June, but said this was due to low demand for his services rather than apprehension over legal uncertainties.